- 2.01k views

 - Wading your way through rivers along the trail.

-- Experiencing the rainbow of colours from the mountain ranges.
+- Experiencing the rainbow of colors from the mountain ranges.

 - Climbing through ice caves near Hrafntinnusker.